Optware/Optware-ng/README.md

 # Description

 This is an Optware fork.
-It targets to be firmware-independent and currently supports hard-float ARMv7, I686, PowerPC 603e and soft-float ARMv5, ARMv7 EABI and MIPSEL targets.
+It targets to be firmware-independent and currently supports hard-float ARMv7, I686, PowerPC 603e and soft-float ARMv5, ARMv7 EABI, MIPSEL and PowerPC e500v2 targets.
 Feeds building and hosting resources are kindly provided by [Nas-Admin.org project](http://www.nas-admin.org).

 # Help wanted